Bird Model 43 RF Wattmeter Repair Tips

 *Warning - You can damage your wattmeter's meter movement in this step if you are not careful!
 This test is optional, you can repair/diagnose your watt meter without this test.
 The meter movements in the Bird Model 43 rarely fail and it is usually obvious when they do (physical damage, etc.).

 In the following test you will place your Ohmmeter leads across the 30 ua meter movement in your Bird wattmeter.
 You will need to remove the back of the wattmeter to access the meter terminals.
 With my Fluke 189 Digital Ohmmeter I use a 150K resistor in series with my Ohmmeter to get an approximate full scale deflection on the wattmeter's 30 ua meter movement.
 This resistance value can vary widely with the brand, model, and resistance range selection of your Ohmmeter.
-Momentarily place the Ohmmeter leads (with the resistor in series) across the Bird watt meter terminals and see if the wattmeter needle deflects.
+Momentarily place the Ohmmeter leads (with the resistor in series) across the brass meter terminals and see if the meter needle deflects.
 Do this very quickly so that the Ohmmeter voltage does not damage the 30 ua meter movement in the wattmeter.
 If the wattmeter deflects in this test then the 30 ua meter is 99.9% of the time not the problem.